abdrahmansoltan/Learning-Notes/Frontend/CSS Frameworks & Mehtodologies/Bootstrap.md

 ## Layouts

+Bootstrap's mobile-first flexbox grid system uses a 12-column layout with multiple tiers for different screen sizes.
+It relies on breakpoints to adjust the layout, making columns responsive and rearranging them based on screen size.
+For example, content might be in three columns on a large screen but stacked on a small screen.

 ### Breakpoints

-Breakpoints are customizable widths that determine how your responsive layout behaves across device or viewport sizes in Bootstrap.
+Breakpoints are customizable widths that control responsive layout behavior across different device sizes in Bootstrap.

-- Breakpoints are the building blocks of responsive design.
-Use them to control when your layout can be adapted at a particular viewport or device size.
+- Building Blocks: Use breakpoints to adapt your layout at specific viewport sizes.
-- Use **media queries** to architect your CSS by breakpoint.
-  - Media queries are a feature of CSS that allow you to conditionally apply styles based on a set of browser and operating system parameters.
-  - We most commonly use `min-width` in our media queries.
+- Media Queries: Apply styles conditionally using min-width media queries.
-- **Mobile first**, responsive design is the goal.
-Bootstrap’s CSS aims to apply the bare minimum of styles to make a layout work at the smallest breakpoint, and then layers on styles to adjust that design for larger devices.
+- Mobile First: Bootstrap applies minimal styles for the smallest breakpoint and layers on styles for larger devices, optimizing CSS and rendering time.

-  - This optimizes your CSS, improves rendering time, and provides a great experience for your visitors.

-- Bootstrap is broken into 6 different breakpoints sometimes referred to as **"grid tiers"**, for building responsively.

-  - These breakpoints can be customized if you’re using our source `Sass` files.
+- Grid Tiers: Bootstrap has 6 breakpoints (grid tiers) that can be customized using Sass.

   ![Breakpoints](./img/breakpoints.PNG)
   ![breakpoints](./img/Bootstrap-4-Breakpoints.png)

+- **Important Notes:**
+  - Breakpoints specify what you want to do at **this size and above** (e.g., `lg`), not the size itself.
+For example, `.d-lg-none` sets `display: none` on both `lg` and `xl` screens.
+  - You will find a patterns that we write the default class without a breakpoint, then we write the class with a breakpoint, which will override the default class for that breakpoint and all the breakpoints above it, but not the breakpoints below it.

 #### Display Utility